 Accommodation in Quito

 The first night's (arrival day Saturday) accommodation in Quito is in a shared twin or triple room or in a private room at the volunteer house, which is located in the lively neighbourhood La Mariscal surrounded by restaurants and bars.
 The house has a spacious living room with a TV, DVD and a comfy sofa, a big table to eat with all your housemates and a great kitchen that is fully equipped for you to cook your meals.
 You will also be staying at the volunteer house if you choose to participate in the Intro Week in Quito.

 Accommodation in San Cristobal

-If you would like a single or double private room you will stay in a nice hostel in San Cristobal which is close to the beach, shops and cafes.
-You can choose between a shared dormitory and private single or twin/double rooms at an additional cost.
-Both the dormitory and private rooms have an en-suite bathroom and air-conditioning, and there is hot water most of the time.
-There is a shared fully-equipped kitchen where you will be able to cook your own meals and a common area where you can eat or chill or do homework.
+If you would like a single or double private room you will stay in a nice hostel which is 5 minutes walking distance from the volunteer house.
+Here you will be in a private twin room with en-suite bathrooms and air-conditioning.
+There is hot water most of the time.
+There is a shared well-equipped kitchen where you will be able to cook your own meals and a common area where you can eat or chill or do homework.
 There is also a terrace where you can relax and watch the sun set.
 Bed linen and towels are included, as is the cleaning services several times a week.
-As this is a shared house, we depend on your collaboration to make your stay as comfortable as possible.
-In your welcome package you will find a contract with the rules of the volunteer house which we will ask you to sign.
-Internet is not available at the hostel, but there are internet cafes in town.

 Arrival transfer from Quito airport to your accommodation is included with Intro Week, if you choose that option.